clark-bowman/LAMMPS-PoratedMembrane/README.md

 ## membrane_finite.dat
 [Data file](http://lammps.sandia.gov/doc/read_data.html) which stores the initial positions of the lipids in a bilayer membrane.
 Includes positions, bonds, and angles.

+## membrane_analysis.m
+Matlab script for image analysis.
+Reads bitmap files rendered by VMD's frame export.
+Used for computing radius of pores (front view) and membrane widths (side view).